craftpulse/craft-timeloop/README.md

     {% endfor %}
 ```

-This generated set of dates takes all the field values into consideration (frequency, cycle and custom)
+This generated set of dates takes all the field values into consideration (frequency, cycle and custom settings)

 #### Upcoming Dates (returned as DateTime Objects)

-Getting the first upcoming date.
-If not applied, it will return false
+Get the first upcoming date.
+If not applied, it will return `false`:

 ```
     {{ entry.timeloop.upcoming ? entry.timeloop.upcoming | date('Y-m-d\\TH:i:sP') : 'no upcoming date' }}
 ```

-Getting the upcoming date after the first.
-If not applied, it will return false
+Get the date that is  upcoming date after the first.
+If not applied, it will return `false`:

 ```
     {{ entry.timeloop.nextUpcoming ? entry.timeloop.nextUpcoming | date('Y-m-d\\TH:i:sP') : 'no next upcoming date' }}